DawidPawulski/BattleshipGame/README.md

 - size 1 ship named "Tactical boat"
 - size 1 ship named "Destroyer"

-After pressing start button first player chooses a field from the opponent's board to hit.
+After pressing start button first player chooses a field from the opponent's board to hit.<br />
-If a player hits an opponent's ship, the field changes to red and he can try to hit a different field again.
+If a player hits an opponent's ship, the field changes to red and he can try to hit a different field again.<br />
-Player will hit next to the field where the last successful hit was, to try to destroy the ship.
+Player will hit next to the field where the last successful hit was, to try to destroy the ship.<br />
-If he destroys the ship, all nearby fields will be marked as miss.
+If he destroys the ship, all nearby fields will be marked as miss.<br />
-If he misses, the field will be marked yellow and it's another player's turn.
+If he misses, the field will be marked yellow and it's another player's turn.<br />
-The game continues until one of the players destroys all enemy ships.
+The game continues until one of the players destroys all enemy ships.<br />

 ## Opening the project

-Go to appsettings.json in GameAPI project, then fill "user id" and "password" for "DefaultConnection".
+Go to appsettings.json in GameAPI project, then fill "user id" and "password" for "DefaultConnection".<br />
-User can run GameAPI from your IDE.
+User can run GameAPI from your IDE.<br />
 To start react application you need to install node.js, then in terminal/command line search for folder battleship-interface and write "npm start".

 ## Gameplay